 The Aura plans are pretty simple because most of the features are available on all levels.
 The only real difference, other than increased storage and devices, is the addition of parental controls for the Family plan.
 Otherwise, Aura offers most of its great features to all customers.

 Aura offers a 14-day free trial with a 60-day money-back guarantee.
 To sign up for this trial, you’ll need to input a payment method, either a credit/debit card, Apple Pay, or PayPal.
-We love using services like Apple Pay and PayPal because it makes canceling easier, but you can also use your card.
+We love using services like Apple Pay and PayPal because they make canceling easier, but you can also use your card.

 Identity Guard plans